adarqui/lnforum-api-ghcjs/README.md

-# ln-api-ghcjs
+# lnforum-api-ghcjs

-The same thing as ln-api, but for ghcjs.
+The same thing as lnforum-api, but for ghcjs.
 Automatically generated from ln-interop.